Posted on

 You can also check Net Sales, Revenue Per Day, 3-month comparison of Revenue and Visitors, among others.
 There’s also a section, not seen before in other tools, that gives you one key insight every day.

-Benefit: These key metrics, insights give you a heads-up on what’s trending and what’s not.
-You can take cue from these metrics and then amplify things that are working and improve things that are not working.
+Benefit: These key metrics and insights give you a heads-up on what’s trending and what’s not.
+You can take a cues from these metrics and then amplify what’s working and improve what’s not.

 Wrapping it up